 The Company continuously monitors collections and payments from its customers and maintains a provision for estimated credit losses.
-The allowance for doubtful accounts considers a number of factors including the age of receivable balances, the history of losses, expectations of future credit losses and the customers' ability to pay off obligations.
-The allowance for doubtful receivables was \$2.2 million and \$1.4 million on September 24, 2022 and September 25, 2021, respectively.
+The allowance for estimated credit losses considers a number of factors including the age of receivable balances, the history of losses, expectations of future credit losses and the customers' ability to pay off obligations.
+The allowance for estimated credit losses was \$3.2 million and \$2.2 million on September 30, 2023 and September 24, 2022, respectively.